Top Ten Things to do in Krabi

 If you are with your partner on a honeymoon, then I cannot think of anything much more romantic than riding together through empty roads in this amazing scenery discovering new places.
 On a hot afternoon there really is nothing better than feeling the cooling wind through your hair.

 Songthaew go along most routes in and around Aonang and Krabi, they are simple pickup trucks with covered bench seating in the back.
 If you see one, you can wave to it and it will stop, you can then check on which route they are going and the price.
+Many of the tour companies also use Songthew for short distance transport, but they usually have their logos on the side and are a bit less flashy than the public ones.
 They move along quite slowly, so allow plenty of time, but the open sides of the trucks give you a great view of Krabi as you pass and the wind in your hair keeps you cool.

 The beautiful roads of Krabi